shirleylin39/Theorem_Prover-System_SKS/README.md

 # Implementation of Deep Inference System SKS Theorem Prover in Haskell

 ## Overview
+ Deep inference is a methodology for designing proof theoretical formalisms, in which inference rules can be applied arbitrarily deeply inside the formula.
 This project uses the Haskell programming language to implement a Theorem Prover for the classical propositional logic system SKS in deep inference.
-Deep inference is a methodology for designing proof theoretical formalisms, in which inference rules can be applied arbitrarily deeply inside the formula.
 The application features both Automated and Interactive Theorem Provers, designed to facilitate an understanding of proof theory, deep inference, and the construction of proof trees.
+Watch the demonstration on [Youtube](https://www.youtube.com/watch?v=tQt4fDQay1g).

 ## Features